temporalio/proposals/typescript/schedules.md

  * - the schedule may have been modified by {@link ScheduleHandle.update} or
  *   {@link ScheduleHandle.pause}/{@link ScheduleHandle.unpause}
  */
-export type ScheduleDescription = Schedule & {
+export type Schedule = ListScheduleEntry & {
-  /** When Actions should be taken */
-  spec: RequireAtLeastOne<ScheduleSpecDescription, 'calendars' | 'intervals'>;

   /**
    * Which Action to take
    */